(also playback attack)

 How a replay attack works

-- A hacker gets access to the user’s network by implanting malware on their device or setting up a fake remotely-controlled hotspot.
+- A hacker eavesdrops on their target’s network communication.
+They can do it by implanting a data packet sniffer on the victim’s device or setting up a fake remotely-controlled hotspot.

-- The server sends back a response, and the hacker receives it instead of the user.
+- The server sends back a response, and the hacker receives it instead of the intended recipient.